 Since that time, a consortium including public interest groups, housing organizations and financial services industries responded to this surprise directive.
 As a result, this directive has been delayed until December 1, 2020.
 Additionally, the directive was modified and will exempt refinance loans with loan balances below $125,000.

 Here are some frequently asked questions regarding this directive:

 The government sponsored entities are financial services corporations created by the United States Congress.
 Essentially, these entities such as Fannie Mae and Freddie Mac work as financial intermediaries to assist lenders and borrowers in housing and agriculture.

-Don’t GSE’s require a bill or approval by Congress in order to implement these types of decisions?
+Don’t GSE’s require a bill or approval by Congress?

 Why did the GSE’s implement this fee?